arashsamandar/Programmer-Notes/JavaScript/Notes/OOP/Object Oriented Programming.md

 delete obj.attrib // won't work
 ```

-> creating an object an then assiging it a method like bellow
+> creating an object and then assiging it a method like bellow

 ```javascript
 var person = {